Fundamentals Report #83

 Sats/$1 USD: 14,690

 Several interesting threads have developed this week.
-People questioning the government story of the coronavirus and the need for the lock downs, and shortages in gold and dollars.
+People questioning the government story of the coronavirus and the need for the lock downs and shortages in gold and dollar.
 The Bitcoin specific news cycle is slow.
-It’s chugging along.
-As we’ve said in the past, Bitcoin is in its own world, only affected by deep fundamental cracks in the traditional system.
+It's chugging along.
+As we've said in the past, Bitcoin is in its own world, only affected by deep fundamental cracks in the traditional system.

-The story emerging from US lock downs is one of extreme skepticism.
-People are starting to think the entire virus is a hoax.
-It’s a healthy reaction, but one that needs to be tempered by DYOR.
-Social distancing and self-isolation are doing their job, limiting the spread of the virus, but people misinterpret that as there being no need for these measures.
+A story emerging from US lock downs is one of extreme skepticism.
+People are starting to think this whole virus is a hoax.
+It's a healthy reaction, but one that needs to be tempered by DYOR.
+It seems that the social distancing and self-isolation are doing their job and limiting the spread of the virus, but people misinterpreting that as there being no need for the these measures.

 We should realize the government is unable to enforce a lock down on its own.
-That’s why we say “self-isolation is doing its job” above.
-People decide to self-isolate, if they didn’t the government couldn’t do anything about it.
-We, the market, are acting in concert to limit the spread of the virus.
-The government lock downs of course take credit for the actions of the market.
+That's why above we said "self-isolation".
+If people didn't decide to self-isolate, the government couldn't do anything about it.
+We are acting in concert to limit the spread of the virus.
+The government lock downs take credit for the actions of the market.
 Surprisingly, this is very similar to how the Fed tries to take credit for market moves, when in reality they follow.
-It’s a carefully maintained illusion in both cases.
-Without lock downs people would have self-isolated eventually, especially if there wasn’t so much censorship and Statist worship.
+It's a carefully maintained illusion in both cases.
+If lock downs weren't announced there would have been riots and panic and people would have self-isolated anyway.

 Not to be cliche, but freedom isn't free.
 A child yearns for and deserves freedom from their parents, but the parents know the child needs to learn responsibility, respect and liability/consequences of their actions.
 To act well, we need to consider these things.
 Applying this to a pathogen is a unique challenge.
 How do you act responsibly?
 What kind of consequences follow from our actions?
 How do we act respectfully of other people's rights and freedoms in regards to a pathogen?
 There's no right answer, but it's best to err on the side of not spreading the disease, self-isolation.